 Sleepyheads by Sandra J. Howatt

-Love the big bear and baby bunny napping together!
+You will love the big bear and baby bunny napping together!

-Discover where birds, squirrels, otters, and ducks rest their heads for sleep in this cute board book.
-Where does the baby rest his sleepyhead?
+Discover where birds, squirrels, otters and ducks rest their heads for sleep in this cute board book.
+Where does the baby rest, his sleepyhead?
 Read to find out!

 Tickle My Ears by Jorg Muhle

 Extension: The interaction is built right into the story.
-Tap the little bunny on his shoulder, clap to get him to put his pajamas on, and tickle his ears before he goes to sleep
+Tap the little bunny on his shoulder, clap to get him to put his pajamas on and tickle his ears before he goes to sleep.

 Baby Night-Night (Indestructible book) by Kate Merritt